This Week's Question: I keep seeing ads for local businesses on my phone. How are they doing that?

 I know it feels like you're being watched on your phone.
 Well, it's kind of because you are, and yes, it's completely creepy.
 And we start to expect this kind of technology from large companies like Amazon and Google, but when we start to see it for small businesses it kind of makes you wonder: how are they doing that?
 How are they displaying ads that seem like they're just for me?
 If you want to know more about this, keep watching!

-Hi, I'm Tom Malesic, founder and President of EZMarketing, and you're watching Ask EZ.
+Hi, I'm Tom Malesic, founder and President of EZMarketing, a website designer and digital marketing company in nearby Lancaster, PA, and you're watching Ask EZ.
 This is where small business owners go to get real answers to their marketing questions.

 You're being tracked

 You already know this but your smartphone has allowed you to have a GPS in your pocket, it knows where you are all the time.
 So unless you intentionally go in and disable those location services, you're being tracked.
 And we know that 90% of us never disable these services because half the stuff on our cell phones won't work when we do that.
 Because of this cool technology marketers are now able to give ads to you based specifically on where you are now, or where you've been.

 What is geofencing marketing

 A little fun fact; more people worldwide have a mobile phone than have a toothbrush.
 This location-based marketing it's called geofencing.
 It puts a virtual fence around any geographic location that we choose, so that anyone who enters that location will now have the opportunity to see your ad.